cwendorf/EASI/README.md

 ### Overview

-**EASI** is an R package that implements features of estimation statistics and data visualization.
+**EASI** is an R package that implements features of estimation statistics and data visualization in a pipe-oriented framework.
 Its primary functions describe, estimate, test, and plot confidence intervals for means, mean comparisons, correlations, and standardized effect sizes in between- and within-subjects single-factor, factorial, and mixed designs.
 Most functions can take either raw data or summary statistics as input.

 <a href="https://github.com/cwendorf/EASI">
 <p align="center"><kbd><img src="docs/cover/CoverImageOne.jpg"></kbd></p>